fhollan/ai-case-study/README.md

 The neuroscience field is seeing a decline in interest and investment due to the high cost of production, outdated research, and technology costs.
 This is despite the ever-growing population of patients and healthcare cost of neuro diseases.
 According to an article in Managed HealthCare Executive Alzheimer's Disease is to reach the top 10 most costly medical conditions in 10 years, finding that by 2050 nearly 14 million are expected to have Alzheimer’s with today’s cost of $186 billion and 5 million Americans effected, these costs will skyrocket.
-Click here to view article.
+[Click here to view article.](https://www.managedhealthcareexecutive.com/view/what-will-be-most-costly-medical-conditions-10-years)

 According to an article in CellPress (2004) several large pharmaceutical companies have downsized their neuroscience research divisions due to the time and cost of developing drugs in consideration to other therapeutic areas.
-Click here to view CellPress article.
+[Click here to view CellPress article.]( https://www.cell.com/neuron/pdf/S0896-6273(14)00947-7.pdf)